-Silent numbness caused by nerve damage is common in diabetic skin but could be picked up in its' early stages with a simple test.
-Undetected loss of skin sensation often leads to ulcers and amputation.
-The Diabetic Toes Test provides an early warning you can perform at home before your regular checkup to help identify when feet develop risk from diabetic nerve damage.
+Silent numbness caused by nerve damage is common in diabetic skin and if undetected, often leads to ulcers and amputation.
+The Diabetic Toes Test provides an early warning you can perform at home, before your regular checkup, to help identify when feet have developed the beginnings of diabetic nerve damage.
 It takes seconds once a month and costs cents using a Medipin - a disposable tool chosen by health professionals every day and designed to be kind to delicate skin.
 Why wait?

 Avoid serious complications - Get the Toes Test NOW

 Healthy feet are able to warn us of injury because specialised nerves in the skin transmit painful signals of sharpness and hot or cold to monitor their surroundings constantly.
 Their role is to sense potential harm from even the smallest hazard like a fragment of glass, rubbing shoes or stepping on a tack.